Mr19/cloud-dashboard/README.md

 - Launch Django server: `./app/manage.py runserver`
 - Open a browser to `http://localhost:8000`

-# Deploy on Heroku
+## Deploy to Heroku

-To deploy on Heroku you need an Heroku account and the Heroku toolbelt.
+To deploy to Heroku you need an Heroku account and the Heroku toolbelt.

 You need to change `DEVELOPMENT = True` to `DEVELOPMENT = False` in `settings.py`.